Award-Winning Treatment for Heel Pain near Birmingham, MI

 Schedule Your Appointment for Treatment for Heel Pain near Birmingham, MI

 Heel pain is likely to continue if left untreated.
 Because simple treatment measures are available, there’s no reason to continue to suffer from heel pain.
 If you’re ready to take the first steps toward eliminating your heel pain, schedule your Dr. Weinert Foot Alignment Consultation today.
 Your appointment includes an exam, gait analysis, fluoroscopy x-ray imaging, patient education, and an in-depth consultation with our award-winning podiatrist.
-Simply call 248.362.3338 to reach our Troy office or 586.751.3338 to reach our Warren office and speak with one of our friendly team members.
+Simply call 248.362.3338 to reach our Troy office and speak with one of our friendly team members.
 You may also click here to use our convenient online form.

 Come experience 5-star-rated care at Stop Feet Pain Fast Institute and get back to enjoying your life pain-free!